spectrum-health-systems/tingen-documentation/README.md

 Also, since API documentation is generated using the *development versions* of source code, it may be different than the stable release source code.

 When a new stable version of Tingen is released, the documentation for that version is moved to a separate branch for historical purposed.

-# The Tingen Glosary

-The [Tingen Glossary](Glossary.md) is a living document that contains important keywords and terminology related to Tingen projects.

 # The Tingen Manual